-WSOM- MBA/MS- Finance
+WSOM-MBA/MA in Finance

-Professor Simon Peck, WSOM, presented a proposal for a dual MBA/MSM- Finance at WSOM.
-Many schools offer a concentration in finance within the MBA, but this dual degree takes the learning a step farther.
-Students have expressed an interest in combining these two degrees.
-They anticipate enrolling approximately 6 students in the program during the first year.
+Professor Simon Peck presented a proposal for a dual MBA/MA in Finance at WSOM.
+Many schools offer a concentration in Finance within the MBA, but this dual degree takes the learning a step farther.
+They anticipate enrolling approximately 6 students in the program at its inception.
 It will take a student 2 1⁄2 years instead of 3 to complete the two degree programs.
-The Faculty Senate voted to approve the proposal for the MBA/MSM- Finance.
+The Executive Committee voted to include the MBA/MA in Finance on the agenda for the Faculty Senate meeting.
 Attachment